liborty/rstats/README.md

 ## Appendix II: Recent Releases

+* **Version 1.0.6** Independence is now normalised to the range [1,2], e.g. the independence of two identical vectors without repetitions is 1.
+Same  for any real values that are all unique.
+Then it is better to fall back to correlations.

+    Added `crossfeatures` - computes relationships between all pairs of column vectors of self.
+Returns flattened lower triangular (symmetric) matrix.

-* **Version 1.0.5** Dependence is now the same as mutual information.
-Added 1D `median correlation`, which we define analogously to Pearson's, as cosine of the angle between two zero median vectors (instead of zero mean vectors).
-This is more robust.
-Added `dependencies` and `correlations` which efficiently map these relationships of a single given vector (typically of outcomes), to a set of vectors (typically features vectors).
+* **Version 1.0.5** Added 1D `median correlation`, which we define analogously to Pearson's, as cosine of the angle between two zero median vectors (instead of zero mean vectors).
+This is a more robust measure.
+Added `independencies` and `correlations` which efficiently map these relationships of a single given vector (typically of outcomes), to a set of vectors (typically feature vectors).

-* **Version 1.0.4** Added joint pdf, joint entropy and dependence for a set of n vectors.
+* **Version 1.0.4** Added joint pdf, joint entropy and independence for a set of n vectors.

 * **Version 1.0.3** Better implementations of joint probability and joint entropy.
 Code style and testing improvements.